ggaswint/ARIANNAanalysis/README.md

 **plotGetAndSaveAnechoicDataFrom2018SPICEpulserANDAddsReconstructedPolarization.py**
 Processes and saves the anechoic chamber data for the SPICE pulser along with making comparison plots to the reconstructed polarization for the SPICE 2018 data in station 51.
 A lot of processing in this file.

+**plotNeutrinoReconstructionData.py**
+Plots the neutrino reconstruction data that is saved from the driver script **runNeutrinoReconstruction.py**.

 **plotPolarization.py**
 Plots the polarization data obtained from **getElectricFieldDataAtReciever.py**.